shuja-u/chatprogram/assignment_4/README.txt

 3. Open the terminal in the same directory as the Makefile and type "make".

 To run the server:
+1. Open the terminal in the same directory as the Makefile
-1. Enter the command in the following format: ./chatServer <port>
+2. Enter the command in the following format: ./chatServer <port>
    Example: ./chatServer 6500

 To use the client:
+1. Open the terminal in the same directory as the Makefile
-1. Enter the command in the following format: ./chatClient <server_host> <server_port>
+2. Enter the command in the following format: ./chatClient <server_host> <server_port>
    Example: ./chatClient localhost 6500

-2. Username can be entered after the client starts.
+3. Username can be entered after the client starts.

 Installation commands (for most Debian/Ubuntu based distros): sudo apt install gcc